justinjoco/react-calculator/README.md

 # React Calculators
-Four function calculators with increasing complexity
+Use Router to switch between the different calculators Four function calculators with increasing complexity
 1. basic: multiplication, division, addition, and subtraction are equal precedence
 2. basic-mdas: multiplication and division are higher precedence than addition and subtraction